yogeshtodarwal/MLproject/README.md

 # Student Performance Indicator Project

 ## Overview
-The "Student Performance Indicator" project is a comprehensive machine learning endeavor designed to predict student academic performance based on various factors.
+The "Student Performance Indicator" project is a comprehensive machine learning project designed to predict student academic performance based on various factors.
 The model takes into account a range of features, including:

 - Gender
 - Race/Ethnicity